 From 1st April 2022, manufacturers and importers of plastic packaging in the UK will be subject to a tax of £200 per tonne, for packaging containing less than 30% recycled content.

 So will I have to pay the tax?

-It is not clear exactly how the tax will work, although it is clear in the bill relating to the tax that it will be payable by producers and importers of plastic packaging within the UK.
-However, we are awaiting further clarifications on the mechanics of the tax from government sources.
+Not directly - unless you manufacture or import plastic packaging, but bear in mind that this includes importing of 'filled packaging'.
+It is clear in the bill relating to the tax that it will be payable by producers and importers of plastic packaging within the UK.

 Current government guidance states that the tax is "not expected to have any significant macroeconomic impacts", and that even if tax is passed on to consumers in the form of price increases, "the cost to consumers will be small as plastic packaging usually makes up a very small amount of the total cost of goods".

 We do think it's important to reinforce the point that imported packaging is to be liable for the tax whether the packaging is 'filled or unfilled' - so it will apply to products being imported into the UK in plastic packs.

 Obviously, if the plastic packaging has 30% or more recycled content, it will not be taxed.